-The Eastbank Crescent is next to the Portland Boathouse, home base for multiple rowing and paddling clubs that use the Holman Dock to launch non-motorized boats.
+The Eastbank Crescent is next to the Portland Boathouse, home base for multiple rowing and paddling clubs that use the Holman Dock year-round to launch non-motorized boats.
 In summer, a rocky beach emerges and swimmers gather and jump off the dock.
 The Portland Boathouse, however, must relocate and is looking for a new space nearby.
 Also, the Holman Dock is in poor shape and needs to be rebuilt.

-Finally, Portland General Electric (PGE), former owner of the site, has completed in-river clean-up actions immediately south of the Eastbank Crescent and will begin similar clean-up actions at this site in 2017.
+Finally, Portland General Electric (PGE), former owner of the site, has completed in-river clean-up actions immediately south of the Eastbank Crescent and will begin similar clean-up actions at this site in summer 2017.